STUDENT EXPERIENCE

 Student Life at CATS Cambridge

-At CATS Cambridge we are committed to creating a safe, inclusive and supportive education environment.
-We understand that studying in the UK may be a very different experience for international students and over our 35-year history have created a school that allows students to flourish.
+education environment.
+We understand that studying in the UK may be a very different experience for international students and over our 35-year history have created a school that makes sure all students are prepared to achieve their best.

 Student Welfare